 2.2.1 Other companies website

 Nowadays, we can find almost everything on the internet.
-So why don’t we make a use of websites of other companies?
+So why don’t we make use of websites of other companies?
 Pages can be a good source of information – there are presented different kinds of reports, presentations, statistics and many details about specified products or services the businesses major in.
 We can also find out opinions and rates from customers who purchased the product.
 In their comments might be a head of significant tips on how to boost the offer and what kind of operations we should avoid.

 2.2.2 Administrative data